wp-plugins/wp-spreadplugin/readme.txt

 **What do you need**

-* Wordpress most recent Version
+* Wordpress
 * Spreadshirt shop
-* Spreadshirt API key and secret ( US/NA From: https://www.spreadshirt.com/-C6840 , EU From: https://www.spreadshirt.de/-C7120 )
+* Spreadshirt API key and secret (US/NA From: `https://www.spreadshirt.com/-C6840`, EU From: `https://www.spreadshirt.net/my-api-keys-C7120`)

 If you have suggestions, feel free to email me at info@spreadplugin.de.
 Want regular updates?
 Become a fan of my sites on Facebook!